Where to go in Croatia: 16 Remarkable Croatian Stops Not to be Missed

-- If an active holiday is more your thing than you can go hiking through the Senj bypass, try cycling one of the many trails, Fishing, sailing, and my favourite personal swimming in the Adriatic
+- If an active holiday is more your thing than you can go hiking through the Senj bypass, try cycling one of the many trails, Fishing, sailing, and my favorite personal swimming in the Adriatic

 Where to go in Croatia: Varaždin

 The elegant and charming Varazdin is located an hour from Zagreb in Croatia’s northeast.
 Varazdin became prominent in Croatia’s history when it became Croatia’s capital in 1756.
 It remained Croatia’s capital for only 20 years as the city was destroyed.
-The city was rebuilt and today that baroque architecture still stands, making it unique in Croatia.
+The city was rebuilt, and today that baroque architecture still stands, making it unique in Croatia.
 These days Varazdin is a city that supports the arts which culminates each year with the Spancirfest.

 Things to do in Varazdin

 - Attend Spancirfest, the festival that celebrates street theater and performing arts.

 - Wander the old town and admire the historic and well preserved public buildings and numerous palaces.